vishnu350/rs-mainspring-winder/README.md

 3. Use a tweezer to latch the anchor onto the mainspring hole.
 4. Carefully put the housing barrel and winder parts together.
 Take care **not to wind in reverse** as this will unlatch the anchor.
 5. Wind the mainspring until (both) end tails of the mainspring sticks out.
 Gently push it in with any tool of your choosing,  **such that both tails are in the barrel**.
 Continue to wind a little bit more until it goes in completely and can no longer be seen.
-6. Once done, **unwind** by going in the **reverse direction until there is no more force from the mainspring**.
+6. Once done, **unwind** by going in the **reverse direction until there is no more backpressure from the mainspring**.
 Once unwound, the anchor will naturally unlatch, allowing you to easily take off the winder base part.
 If the mainspring is still latched, then gently unwind a little bit more.
 7. Next, place the actual mainspring barrel inside the barrel bowl recess and plug it into the housing barrel.
 8. Place the housing+bowl parts on a level surface, apply some downward force to hold it together, and then press the plunger.
 All done!
 9. Enjoy the rest of your day knowing that it just cost you $5 and a measly stapler pin to wind up a fancy Swiss mainspring.